 While Amber’s school friends looked forward to growing up and going to college, Amber knew that once she reached seventeen, she would be on the street.
-Six months before aging out of foster care, Amber met a man named Randy at the bus station.
+Six months before aging out of foster care, at the bus station Amber met a man named Randy.

 When Randy learned that Amber was about to age out of foster care and had nowhere to go, he mentioned that his friend Craig had a spare room where she could stay for free.

 So Amber moved into Craig’s apartment.
-At first, everything seemed to go okay.
-She saw a lot of Randy, who would often come over to Craig’s apartment, and continued to treat her like she was special.
+At first, everything seemed to go alright.
+She saw a lot of Randy, who would often come over to Craig’s apartment, and who continued to treat her as if she were special.

 After a few weeks, Craig asked Amber to deliver a bag to a friend a few blocks away.
-Amber thought nothing of it and delivered the bag.
-Amber was asked to do more deliveries over the next couple weeks.
+Amber thought nothing of it and made the delivery.
+Over the next couple weeks Amber was asked to do more deliveries.

-After doing about half a dozen deliveries, it began to dawn on Amber that she was delivering drugs.
-Amber felt she couldn’t say no since Craig since he was giving her a place to stay.
+After making about half a dozen deliveries, it began to dawn on Amber that she was delivering drugs.
+Amber felt she couldn’t say no to Craig since he was giving her a place to stay.

 Eventually, Craig and Randy introduced Amber to four other girls who “worked” for them.
 Everything was clear now: Randy and Craig were pimps, running a highly lucrative prostitution business.

 Amber felt betrayed.
 She has always thought Randy loved her.
 The sense of being let down simply added to the feeling that she wasn’t worth anything.